Webhook Payload Reference

 X-Conduit-Signature |

-HMAC-SHA256 signature of the raw request body (see Verifying signatures) |
+The HMAC-SHA256 signature of the raw request body (see Verifying the signature) |

 JSON body